kozan26/oklinks/README.md

 - Node.js 18+ and pnpm (or npm)
 - Cloudflare account with Wrangler CLI
-- Turnstile site key and secret (from Cloudflare Dashboard)
+- Turnstile (optional - only if you want anti-abuse protection)

 ### One-Shot Setup